MrJCRJ/cronofocus/Cronofocus2.0.md

 ---

+> NOTE: The legacy `CRONOFOCUS.md` has been archived as `CRONOFOCUS.legacy.md` and removed from the root to keep the primary project docs concise.
+Use `CRONOFOCUS.legacy.md` for the earlier, more verbose documentation snapshot.

+---

 ## Detailed Technical Reference (legacy CRONOFOCUS)

 This section consolidates the more detailed, legacy information from the previous `CRONOFOCUS.md` for developers and QA.